IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 {{ietf101-slides}} and IETF 102 {{ietf102-slides}}.

 This document obsoletes
-RFC 4071 (BCP 101) and
+RFC 4071 (BCP 101),
-RFC 4371,
-which are of course based on IETF community input and the work in the IASA2 working group.
+and is of course based on IETF community input and the work in the IASA2 working group.

 IASA2 transfers most of the